MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/manage-dw.md

 ### View the last five entries in the data warehouse job history

+To view the last five entries in the data warehouse job history, follow these steps:

 ::: moniker range="sc-sm-2016"

 1. On the computer that hosts the data warehouse management server, select **Start**, point to **All Programs**, select **Microsoft System Center**, select **Service Manager 2016**, and select **Service Manager Shell**.